By Globalization PartnersNovember 2020

 Choose the Right Tools to Help Build Strong Teams

-Of the many industries affected by the pandemic, the recruitment and hiring industry experienced an almost complete overhaul.
+Of the many industries affected by the pandemic, European companies in the recruitment and hiring industry experienced an almost complete overhaul.
 Since companies’ focus is to keep prospective candidates moving through the hiring pipeline, video conferencing software has come to the rescue.
 The overnight change to virtual face-to-face interviews helped recruiters experience seamless and interactive interviews.

 According to a survey by Aon, 76 percent of companies in the UK have already implemented virtual hiring and recruitment processes.
 Finding the ideal candidate for the job is less time-consuming using AI-based technology.
 IBM uses AI as an accelerator to augment business operations, develop and attract new skills, and improve their overall employee experience.
 In response to such a drastically changing world, companies need to embrace the virtual world of hiring and recruitment.